 Once we have chosen the right price we will sell the product for, we might want to give a global discount on the total price of the order.
 But we might also want to apply a global discount only on a part of the products sold.
 This is why we have what we call base contribution and base application.
 Base contribution are a way of creating a group on which we will be able to apply a discount.
 For example we can create a base contribution category which can be named “de-stock” and on every product sold with the de-stock price, we will apply a global discount of 50% on the usual price.

-On the other hand we might want to apply surcharge prices on order.
-For example an order which have to be delivered in top priority will cost more than an order which is made six months before the delivery date.
+On the other hand, we might want to apply surcharge prices on order.
+For example an order which has to be delivered in top priority will cost more than an order which is made six months before the delivery date.

-How will be done the payment is a very important condition of the order.
+How the payment will be done is a very important condition of the order.
 You will have to choose the means of payment, but also the time when the payment is due.
-You can decide that the entire amount is due on a particular date, but you can also decide that a part of the global payment is due on a specific date, and that the other is due on another date.
+You can decide that the entire amount is due on a particular date, but you can also decide that a part of the global payment is due on a specific date, and that the rest is due on another date.

-This is very important to be able to handle it correctly, because it is often a reason why companies which have commands cannot continue and go in bankruptcy.
+This is very important to be handled correctly, because it is often a reason why companies which have commands cannot continue and go in bankruptcy.

-It is possible to have a different business process with each of your client.
-This is why you should be able to modify the entire order of when the documents are generated.
+It is possible to have a different business process with each of your clients.
+This is why you should be able to modify the entire order, when the documents are generated.

 So finally we have this global work-flow.
-As we already said about the pre-trade phase, the Sale Order module of an ERP system is capable of generating two documents which look the same: an Offer and an Order.
-After you create and "Make" an Order document, it will be in the state "Offered", which means an Offer is made, but presented as an Order
+As we have already said about the pre-trade phase, the Sales Order module of an ERP system is capable of generating two documents which look the same: an Offer and an Order.
+After you create and "Make" an Order document, it will be in the state "Offered", which means an Offer is made, but presented as an Order .

 "Placed" state means the client has made the Order, and your company has received it.
-But it doesn't mean that you accepted it
+But it doesn't mean that you have accepted it .

-"Confirmed" order means that you will handle the order, that you accepted it
+"Confirmed" order means that you will handle the order and that you accepted it .

 Once you confirm the Sale Order, a related Sale Packing List will be created automatically for the next step of the trade process.
 We will talk about this in the next session.

-As we have already seen, the trade process can be managed through work-lists, which you can access by opening "My Favourites" menu.
-These work-lists are here to summarize the information that you can find in the Sale Orders module itself.
+As we have already seen, the trade process can be managed through work-lists, which you can access by opening the "Worklists" tab on the sidebar.
+These work-lists are there to summarize the information that you can find also in the Sale Orders module itself.